Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter1.md

 In the *Attributes inpector* of your map view, uncheck everything but the *Zooming*, *Scrolling* and *User Location* options.

-Next add a *Table View* component to your view controller and set it up in the *View* panel of the *Size inspector:
+Next, add a *Table View* component to your view controller and set it up in the *View* panel of the *Size inspector:

 * Show: Frame Rectangle
 * X: 0